jeremiahlukus/snapchat/README.md

+#CatChat

+##CatChat is a Snapchat Clone built using React Native

+#Contributing

+1) Fork & create a branch

+create a branch with a descriptive name ( Choose short and descriptive names add your initials to the beginning: jlp-oauth-migration, jlp-issue-15 )
+Write a good commit message ( The summary line (ie. the first line of the message) should be descriptive yet succinct.
+Ideally, it should be no longer than 50 characters.
+It should be capitalized and written in imperative present tense.
+It should not end with a period since it is effectively the commit title )
+2) Implement your fix or feature

+View your changes make sure to take a look at your changes.
+3) Make a Pull Request

+At this point, you should switch back to your master branch and make sure it's up to date with the master branch: git remote add upstream git@github.com:sri96/CatChat git checkout master git pull upstream master
+Then update your feature branch from your local copy of master, and push it! git checkout jlp-oauth-migration git rebase master git push --set-upstream origin jlp-oauth-migration Finally, go to GitHub and make a Pull Request :D

+4) Merging a PR

+Make sure at least one other group member has looked over your code It has no requested changes.
+It is up to date with current master.

 npm install yarn start react-native run-ios --simulator="iPhone 6"

 android simulator: Double tap R on your keyboard to reload,{'\n'} Shake or press menu button for dev menu